 To assist the PCC in considering these applications, the Council's solicitor first recalls the evidence which led to the erasure.
 The dental professional applying to be restored to the Register may then address the committee and call witnesses in support of the application.
 The applicant may be represented by counsel or a solicitor at the hearing.

-Under the 'new rules' the PCC may decided to restore a practitioner's name subject to certain conditions.
-The committee may also decided to impose these conditions with immediate effect.
+Under the 'new rules' the PCC may decide to restore a practitioner's name subject to certain conditions.
+The committee may also decide to impose these conditions with immediate effect.